NielsMasdorp/Speculum-Android/README.md

   * Four day forecast
   * Sunrise and sunset time
 * Your upcoming Google Calendar event
-* The top post of your favorite subreddit
+* One of the top posts of your favorite subreddit

 How do I use this
 ====